gtdong-ustc/tof-mpi-remove/README.md

 # The program that remove the noise in ToF depth image

 This repository provides the source code of SHARP-Net for time-of-flight (ToF) noise removal.
+The paper can be downloaded from https://www.ecva.net/papers/eccv_2020/papers_ECCV/papers/123690035.pdf

 ## How to use the code